How to Start an LLC in Indiana? (Step by Step Guide)

 Talking to someone holding important files

-If you don't receive any correspondence from the Indiana Secretary of State within 30 days, it means that your LLC is in good standing and has no outstanding reports or fees to pay.
-There's a filing fee of $32 attached to biennial reports.
+If you don't hear back from the Indiana Secretary of State within 30 days of filing, your LLC is in good standing.
+The filing fee is $32.

 Calculating taxes concept